ninianne98/CarrotCakeCMS-Core/README.md

 	There may be some warnings, you can ignore them

+1. To deploy a sample widget, select the individual project and select **Rebuild**.
+The post build task will copy the widget views and assemblies into the main website project.

 1. SQL Server should be running with an empty database matching the one specified in the connection string.
 If you are running the code a second or later time, it will auto update if there are schema changes (see dbo note above).
 	- Do not share a database between the Core, MVC 5, and WebForms editions.
 You can update the schema if you want to upgrade and take your existing data to the newer version.
 	- If you manually add the first EF migration to an existing MVC5 version of this CMS, it will automatically migrate the data.